melissamcewen/all-chores/README.md

 - Clean any electronics (see manuals)
 - Clean windows
 - Clean/sanitize drains (make sure there are no hidden filters or anything weird)
+- Inspect and clean all fans (see manual, some also require maintenance like oiling)

 ### Dusting
 - Books